How to declutter paper at home with a 4-step system and organization tips.

 2. Take Photos of Your Papers

-If this is the case, then you can just take photos of your papers with your phone camera.
+If this is the case, just take photos of your papers with your phone camera.

 You can even use scanning apps such as CamScanner for more ease.

 3. Opt For Digital Copies of Your Bills

 Instead of physical billing statements, you can ask your service providers to send you digital copies of statements.

 Once you have made the transition, you can say goodbye to paper bills that do nothing but clutter your place.

 If you have already made the transition from using paper to digital documents then you would want them to be easily accessible and organized.

-These services let you store digital copies of your documents online but also organize them by letting you create folders and naming them accordingly.
-Since the documents are stored online, you can access them anywhere you go.
+These services let you store digital copies of your documents online but also organize them by letting you create folders and name them accordingly.

 You won’t have to worry about security because reputable cloud storage services use advanced data encryption that can keep your files and information safe.